 Dealing with children or other dependants fairly does not always mean dealing with them equally.
 “I’m seeing less equal distribution these days,” says Platten.
 “One of my clients had three kids.
 The life insurance proceeds went to the two younger kids because the eldest had finished university and started working.”

 The death benefit paid under a life insurance contract and certain non-insurance plans does not form part of the estate, and will remain private when paid out to the named beneficiary.
-Note, however, that in some Canadian provinces, if a testator has not adequately provided for his or her dependants, a court can order that all or part of the insurance money be paid to the estate or specific dependants.
+Note, however, that in some Canadian provinces, if you have not adequately provided your dependants, a court can order that all or part of the insurance money be paid to the estate or specific dependants.

 5. When should you change your will?

 It’s important to keep your will current.
 Any time there is a change in your life your will needs to change, too.
 Marriage, re-marriage, separation, divorce, birth or adoption, the death of a spouse or of an executor are all reasons to make changes to your will.
-Patten advises reviewing your will at least every three to five years.
+The law may force your hand: In some provinces, getting married revokes (cancels) your current will – which means if you die before drawing up a new one, you will be treated as having none at all.
+Conversely, getting divorced doesn’t automatically revoke your will.
+Either way, see your lawyer to make sure your estate will go to the people you want it to go to.